RsyncProject/rsync/rsync.1.md

     The default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
-If the environment variable contains a "`&`" character, the string is separated into the "client list & server list" otherwise the same string applies to both.
+If the string contains a "`&`" character, it is separated into the "client string & server string", otherwise the same string applies to both.
     If the string (or string portion) contains no non-whitespace characters, the default compress list is used.
 Any unknown compression names are discarded from the list, but a list with only invalid names results in a failed negotiation.